 The Texas English Language Proficiency Assessment System (TELPAS) fulfills federal requirements for assessing the English language proficiency of English learners (ELs) in kindergarten through grade 12 in four language domains: listening, speaking, reading, and writing.
 TELPAS reports student performance in terms of four English language proficiency levels: beginning, intermediate, advanced, and advanced high.
 TELPAS results are used in accountability and performance-based monitoring indicators.
 The assessment components for grades K–1 and 2–12 include the following:

-- holistically rated observational assessments of listening, speaking, reading, and writing
+- Grades K–1 - Holistically rated observational assessments of listening, speaking, reading, and writing

 For holistically rated assessments, teachers are trained to use rating rubrics (proficiency level descriptors, PLDs) to determine the English language proficiency levels of students based on ongoing classroom observations and written student work.